 WordPress Performance

 If you’re serving a busy site using WordPress, you should pay attention to how quickly your copy of WordPress runs.
-By spending a little time “tweaking” WordPress, you can dramatically affect how fast it runs (and therefore how many visitors it can handle).
+By spending a little time “tweaking” WordPress, you can dramatically improve that speed (and therefore how many visitors it can handle).

 On this page:

-WP Super Cache sends the same page to multiple visitors (if it hasn’t changed) without running the same WordPress script code every time.
+WP Super Cache sends the same page to multiple visitors without running the same WordPress script code every time.
 This vastly speeds up loading times for pages that are viewed by multiple people.

 Installing this free plugin is the biggest performance improvement you can make.

-If you’ve already installed WP Super Cache but the load is still high, be sure you’re using the recommended settings we show on that our page.
+If you’ve already installed WP Super Cache but the load is still high, be sure you’re using the recommended settings we show on that our page, including unchecking “Mobile device support” unless you use an old theme that isn’t “responsive”, although those are now rare.

-The idea of WP Super Cache is that for most requests, there is no PHP code that needs to be executed on the server.
+The idea of WP Super Cache and other caching plugins is that for most requests, there is no PHP script code that needs to be run on the server.

-However, a small number of WordPress plugins add JavaScript that loads an extra non-cached PHP script for each page view.
-This defeats the purpose of WP Super Cache.
+However, a small number of WordPress plugins add an extra non-cached PHP script for each page view.
+This defeats the purpose of adding caching to your site.

 In addition, avoid plugins that perform extremely inefficient database queries, including: